michaelnau/workhorse-array/README.md

 # workhorse-array

-A dynamic growing array of void* elements
+Dynamic growing C arrays with the power and ease of a scripting language.

 Warning
 -------